VascoW/MiTemperature2/README.md

-# reads the data of several Xiaomi Mijia LYWSD03MMC Bluetiith 4.2 Temperature Humidity sensors
+# reads the data of several Xiaomi Mijia LYWSD03MMC Bluetooth 4.2 Temperature Humidity sensors

 With this script you can read out the values of several LYWSD03MMC sensor, e.g. with a Raspberry PI.
 The connection details of your LYWSD03MMC sensors is defined  in a config file.
 The script connects one after another sensor, reads out the data and publish it to a MQTT server.